 Colours and decision making

-Yellow – used for this wealth management company, it plays nicely on the name of the company “Yellow Brick Road” the site is mostly grey and the attention grabbing yellow was used for all the CTAs.
+Yellow – used for this wealth management company, it plays nicely on the name of the company “Yellow Brick Road” the site is mostly grey and the attention-grabbing yellow was used for all the CTAs.

 Blue – used to create trust and to induce calmness & security, as a wealth management company with the goal of increasing personal wealth, people can be anxious to use them.
 Trust and security are important attributes to have in your corner.

 Purple – the second favourite colour of women is used well knowing the target audience of this website and the service of image consulting.
-This can be an anxious/scary topic for any women and purple can induce soothing and calmness with the image of royalty.
+This can be an anxious/scary topic for many women and purple can induce soothing and calmness with the image of royalty.
 Nervous women want to feel calm and special about prospective image make-over.

 Pink – is a feminine colour and the dominant colour used on this Australian cosmetics website.
 CTA are pink contrasting with a white background.